blocktransfer/reg-publications/examinations/response-8/response-8.md

 purport ot  uspport  competition (the exchanges, direct  callout  of monoppoily staturing wihtout duoipoly citation)

-while  supporting, endorsing, and integrating  DTCC-DA's central  control per fn https://genfinity.io/2025/04/30/dtcc-on-chain-patent-global-finance-takeover/
+while  supporting, endorsing, and integrating  DTCC-DA's central  control _See_ _supra_ note [^totla-ccontrol]

 [^pprev-psure]: _See_ DA's  encompasssing grasp opn financial  instutions and investable  assets  in the TAR letter at § II.D.1 ¶¶ 8, 13, and 16–18.
 Should we  contnue handing American savings andd retirments i nto the opaque custody of an  entity which is alreaddy  too big to fail ?
 Suuch view was explicitly  eloquated by the author of the patent in coprated by refernce in  _Id._ _See, e.g,_ substantiated professionals supporting critiqes of singular custody nomiinees with both industry and academic evidence  pointing to yet anther  public bailout in TAR letter nn.
-45, 106, and 143–145.
+51, 106, and 143–145.

+[^dtmnd]: At  least  for  proposed items with a defined legal authortity  from _supra_ note {{^rin}}, with one important safe-harbor  consideration citing basis in 57 rules. _See also_ the specific trasnsf-eragnet  item, _available at_ https://www.reginfo.gov/public/do/eAgendaViewRule?pubId=202504&RIN=3235-AL55.
+With legislative standing frp,m the NMS Statute, might  we have a  greater burnedon of investigation than standard notice and commenting?
+Again, subparagraph (f)(2)(A)(ii) spells out hte need  for enhanced FAC review "in the absence of a uniform rule" for saafety.;